Fate/Hollow Ataraxia: Manga

-There have been many sets of manga anthologies bases on the series produced by different companies and drawn by a multitude of different artists.
-The first volume of the earliest anthology series was released by Ichijinsha with the title Fate/Hollow Ataraxia Anthology Comic, on January 7, 2006 under their DNA Media Comics imprint; the fifteenth volume in the series was released on August 25, 2008.
-Two anthology series were then released by Kadokawa, the first was Fate/hollow Ataraxia ~ Comic la carte, released on January 10, 2006.
-The second, Fate/hollow ataraxia Comic a la carte ~Happy Life hen~, was released on May 24, 2006.
-Another two anthology series were then released by Enterbrain.
-Fate/hollow ataraxia Anthology Comic was released between January 30, 2006 and May 25, 2007 in nine volumes under their Magi-Cu Comics imprint.
-A 4-koma series was later published by Enterbrain between December 25, 2007 and December 25, 2008 in six volumes.

-In 2013, a Fate/hollow ataraxia manga illustrated by Medori and published by Kadokawa began serializing.
+Several sets of manga anthologies based on Fate/hollow ataraxia were produced.
+Including Fate/Hollow Ataraxia Anthology Comic, released by Ichijinsha on January 7, 2006, under DNA Media Comics; the fifteenth volume in the series was released on August 25, 2008.
+Two anthology series were then released by Kadokawa, released between January to May 2006.
+Another two were then released by Enterbrain.
+Fate/hollow ataraxia Anthology Comic was released between January 30, 2006, and May 25, 2007, in nine tankōbon volumes under their Magi-Cu Comics imprint.
+A yonkoma series was later published by Enterbrain between December 25, 2007, and December 25, 2008, in six volumes.
+In 2013, a Fate/hollow ataraxia manga illustrated by Medori and published by Kadokawa began serializing in the Monthly Shounen Ace magazine.

 Music

-A soundtrack to the game, entitled Fate/hollow ataraxia Original Sound Track was published by Geneon Entertainment on November 23, 2005.
-The single "Hollow" was released by Type-Moon on October 28, 2005.